There are many slang names for drugs that exist in modern vernacular, and heroin is no exception.

 Getting Heroin Addiction Treatment

 Whether you struggle with heroin use or you have a loved one with an addiction, know that you are not alone.
-Granite Recovery Center is here to help, so contact a member of our team today.
+Granite Recovery Centers is here to help, so contact a member of our team today.